Packer on a good thing: roll your own tax rate

 There is so much to be thrilled about in James Packer and Crown's victory this week while shimmying through the latest stage of the approval process for that big hotel and casino they want to build on Sydney Harbour.
-It goes without saying, of course, that the project is going to be absolutely world-class.

 Maybe even world-ier than world-class.